 2009 total: 260 days (71%)

-“Last year’s Autumn Draconoids meteor shower peaked with full sky auroras.
-First two centimeters of snow and I was at my cabin in forest.
+“Last year’s Autumn Draconoids meteor shower peaked with full sky Auroras.
+First two centimeters of snow and I was at my cabin in the forest.
 I set the camera straight up against the aspen on the cabin yard.
 I had a break from sauna and almost slipped at the porch when I saw the sky on fire.
 I could stay out only a couple of minutes because I was barefoot on the winter's first snow.”